Hawksmoor | The Ultimate Guide

 Time to pull up a chair…

-Their very first site recently underwent a huge refurb (presumably to upgrade from all that eBay), and now bears the same glossy sheen as its siblings.
-The bar here is one of the best in Spitalfields, and the decor retains that classic East London aesthetic (exposed brick, moody lighting, distressed furniture) with a Hawksmoor twist (parquet flooring, old maps on the walls, and art deco stained glass windows)… READ MORE
+Their very first site recently underwent a huge refurb (to upgrade from all that eBay), and now bears the same glossy sheen as its siblings.
+The bar here is one of the best places for a drink in Spitalfields, and the decor retains that classic East London aesthetic (exposed brick, moody lighting, distressed furniture) with a Hawksmoor twist (parquet flooring, old maps on the walls, and art deco stained glass windows)… READ MORE

 Details: 157 Commercial Street, E1 6BJ | Open Mon-Sat 12-2.30pm (3pm Sat) and 5-10.30pm, Sunday 12-9pm

 Like a kind of Ancient Roman temple to beef, Hawksmoor’s Covent Garden spot is a sprawling space filled with imposing columns and dramatic lighting.
 Their proximity to Theatreland means they also do an excellent value express menu for lunch and early dinner… READ MORE

 Details: 11 Langley Street, WC2H 9JG | Open weekdays 12pm-12am (12.30am Fridays; bar seating only 3-5pm and after 10.30pm); Saturdays 12-11pm (bar until 12.30am); Sundays 12-9.30pm (bar until 10.30pm)

 Sporting beautiful, wood-panelled, gentlemen’s club-style interiors, Guildhall is the spot for long evenings spent sampling their Manhattans to share, and the Tongue to Tail whole-cow tasting menu… READ MORE